jo-inge-arnes/simpleneuralnetwork/README.md

 However, the code is just straight forward with no attempt to make it efficient what-so-ever.

-The code for the application is very messy.
+The code for the application is messy at the moment.